oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

 Note: To remove temporary files, run `nmake clean`.

 ### Example of Output
-If everything is working correctly, the program will generate two artificial 1D signals, cross-correlate them, and report the relative shift that gives the maximum correlation score the output should be similar to this:
+The one-dimensional programs generate two artificial one-dimensional signals, computes their cross-correlation, and report the optimal (right-)shift for the second signal maximizing its correlation score with the first.
+The output should be similar to this:
 ```
 ./fcorr_1d_buff 4096
-Running on: Intel(R) Graphics Gen9 [0x3e96]
+Running on: Intel(R) Data Center GPU Max 1550
-Shift the second signal 2048 elements relative to the first signal to get a maximum, normalized correlation score of 2.99976.
+Right-shift the second signal 2048 elements to get a maximum, normalized correlation score of 1 (treating the signals as periodic).
+Max difference between naive and Fourier-based calculations : 2.38419e-07 (verification threshold: 6.66459e-06).
 ./fcorr_1d_usm 4096
-Running on: Intel(R) Graphics Gen9 [0x3e96]
+Running on: Intel(R) Data Center GPU Max 1550
-Shift the second signal 2048 elements relative to the first signal to get a maximum, normalized correlation score of 2.99975.
+Right-shift the second signal 2048 elements to get a maximum, normalized correlation score of 1 (treating the signals as periodic).
+Max difference between naive and Fourier-based calculations : 2.38419e-07 (verification threshold: 6.66459e-06).
 ```
-If the 2D example is working correctly, two small binary images are cross-correlated and their optimum relative shift and correlation score are reported:
+For the two-dimensional case, the program generates two artificial two-dimensional images, computes their cross-correlation, and report the optimal translational vector for the second image maximizing its correlation score with the first.
+The output should be similar to this:

 ```
 ./fcorr_2d_usm
-Running on: Intel(R) UHD Graphics P630 [0x3e96]
+Running on: Intel(R) Data Center GPU Max 1550
 First image:
 0 0 0 0 0 0 0 0
 0 0 0 0 0 0 0 0